tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

   }
   ```

 * `GraphView`, `Mutation`: These are helper classes provided by TensorFlow in [tensorflow/core/grappler/utils](https://github.com/tensorflow/tensorflow/tree/r2.5/tensorflow/core/grappler/utils) folder to modify `GraphDef` objects.
-Plugin authors can manually copy this part into plugin side, or they can write their own util functions.
+Plugin authors can manually copy this part into the plugin side, or they can write their own util functions.

 §  **Optimizer util functions**